moaaadl/API/README.md

-# Social Media Platform
+# <a href="https://api-git-main-moaaadls-projects.vercel.app/">Social Media Platform</a>

-<p>This project is about a social media platform that allows users to create and share posts and is built with HTML, JavaScript, and Bootstrap.</p>
+<p>This <a href="https://api-git-main-moaaadls-projects.vercel.app/">project</a> is about a social media platform that allows users to create and share posts and is built with HTML, JavaScript, and Bootstrap.</p>
 <img src="./IMAGES/image.png">

 ## Features